 This list is made of the episodes I love to watch over and over again.
 Sometimes that means they’re not the most intelligent or even tightest plotted stories the show’s ever done.
 This slot could have been taken by “The Immunity Syndrome” or “Operation: Annihilate” or even the fantastically bonkers “Wolf In The Fold”.
 Just great sci-fi action adventures.
 This one has Kirk at his most fearsome and driven, a whole landing party worth of redshirts biting the dust and a tip-top high concept monster in the sickly-sweet smelling sentient cloud who faces a race against a time and a cock-blocking Kirk [apologies if you’ve now got The Chemical Brothers in your head] to return to its home planet to reproduce.

 5. S2E06 “The Doomsday Machine”

-Another one which makes this list because it’s a great high concept sci-fi adventure and also because of its place in “Star Trek” extended lore.
+Another one that makes this list because it’s a great high concept sci-fi adventure and also because of its place in “Star Trek” extended lore.
 For one, Commodore Decker is the [potentially apocryphal] father of V’ger-botherer Will Decker from “Star Trek: The Motion Picture” and for the other it’s got a fantastic sequel in the Next Generation novel “Vendetta”.
 It’s a superb episode, chock full of great performances not just from the main cast but also guest star William Windom.
 It was always a thrill to see other Starfleet ships in episodes and seeing two of them face down an unstoppable alien machine.
-It’s thrilling stuff, all the more impressive given it’s also one of Trek’s famously frugal ‘bottle episodes’.
+It’s thrilling stuff, all the more impressive given it’s also one of Trek’s famously frugal bottle episodes.

 4. S2E04 “Mirror, Mirror”